revsystems/jQuery-SelectBox/README.md

   * Handles disabled options
   * Can be reloaded arbitrarily, i.e. when you dynamically add/remove options from the original <select>

+  The css in this plugin also includes an example custom style called "round_sb".
+  Its purposes are (a) to give you an example of how to override the default style, and (b) to give you a familiar but slightly more modern version of the selectbox that you can integrate with minimal or no css modification.

 ## Demo

   You can view the selectboxes in action [here](http://dl.dropbox.com/u/124192/websites/selectbox/index.html).